 As it turns out, cordyceps mushroom (known scientifically as Cordyceps sinensis) has been used in traditional Chinese and Tibetan medicine since at least the 15th Century.
 An extremely rare combination of a caterpillar and a fungus, it is found at altitudes above 4,500 meters (over 14,000 feet) in the Himalayas, on the Tibetan plateau, and at other high-altitude locations worldwide.

-Even today, traditional healers in many East Asian cultures recommend cordyceps as a tonic and claim that it improves energy, appetite, stamina, libido, endurance, and sleeping patterns.
+Even today, traditional healers in many East Asian cultures recommend cordyceps as a tonic and claim that it supports greater levels of energy, appetite, stamina, libido, and endurance, along with improving sleeping patterns.

 Cordyceps has a truly bizarre life cycle.
 Being parasitic in nature, its spores land on the caterpillars of certain moth species and enters their bodies.
 The infected caterpillars then bury themselves below the soil before they die.

 In summer, the fungus emerges from each infected caterpillar’s head, looking like a thin, orange finger.
-As the fungus approaches maturity, it consumes more than 90 percent of the infected insects, effectively mummifying its hosts.
+As the fungus approaches maturity, it consumes more than 90% of the infected insects, effectively mummifying its hosts.

-Cordyceps Health Benefit #1: Managing Blood Sugar Levels
+Cordyceps Health Benefit #1: Helping to Manage Blood Sugar Levels

 Multiple studies have shown that cordyceps can help in the safe management of blood sugar levels.
-For instance, a polysaccharide (a long chain, naturally-occurring compound made up of sugars bound chemically to each other) isolated from cordyceps was seen to lower blood sugar levels in a mouse model of diabetes.
-This polysaccharide also lowered blood levels of harmful triglycerides and cholesterol.
+For instance, in a laboratory study, a polysaccharide (a long chain, naturally-occurring compound made up of sugars bound chemically to each other) isolated from cordyceps was seen to lower blood sugar levels in mice predisposed to high blood sugar levels.
+This polysaccharide was also seen to lower blood levels of triglycerides and cholesterol.

-Indeed, extracts of cordyceps have been shown to slow down diabetes-induced weight loss, reduce excessive thirst, improve glucose tolerance, and lower high blood sugar levels in various laboratory rat models of diabetes.
-Again, all of these indicate lowered diabetes risk.
+Indeed, extracts of cordyceps have been shown to slow down weight loss, reduce excessive thirst, improve glucose tolerance, and help to maintain blood sugar levels in a safe range in various laboratory rat models.

-In laboratory experiments with rats and guinea pigs, a cordyceps extract was seen to correct irregularities in heart rhythms, known medically as arrhythmias.
-In fact, preparations made from cultured mycelia of cordyceps – which is the part of the mushroom that is made up of fine white filaments – has been approved for the treatment of arrhythmias in China.
+In laboratory experiments with rats and guinea pigs, a cordyceps extract was seen to help maintain regular heart rhythms.
+In fact, preparations made from cultured mycelia of cordyceps – which is the part of the mushroom that is made up of fine white filaments – has been approved for maintaining heart health in China.

 Further, consumption of cordyceps was seen to prevent much of the metabolic damage in both the livers and hearts of rats with chronic kidney disease.